 There are two scenarios where an Asset Metering Complex Site Supplementary Form should be used:

-1. System Losses – Where the Asset Meter is not located at the Defined Metering at the Asset Point and an electrical loss factor has been applied29 to account for equipment and cabling between the Actual Metering at the Asset Point and the Defined Metering at the Asset Point; and
+1. System Losses – Where the Asset Meter is not located at the Defined Metering at the Asset Point and an electrical loss factor has been applied to account for equipment and cabling between the Actual Metering at the Asset Point and the Defined Metering at the Asset Point; and

 2. Inverter and Rectifier Losses – Where the location of the Asset Meter, where it is Asset Metering Type 5, is in such a place that it does not account for the losses of the inverter or rectifier.